SufiaSimjee/myanmarexchangerateapi/README.md

 ## a.
 Description (Api Url: https://myanmarexchangerateapi.onrender.com)

 This API provides information about foreign currency exchange rates in Myanmar.
-The data is collected personally by the developer from various publicly available online resources, including Facebook pages/groups/posts, the Myanmar Market Price app, and other applications/websites reporting currency rates.
+The data is collected personally by the developer from various publicly available online resources, including Facebook pages/groups/posts and other applications/websites reporting currency rates.

 It is designed to help people conveniently check exchange rates from a single place, rather than browsing multiple sources individually.